Wall Street Week Ahead: Tariff deadline keeps focus on trade as 2019 draws to close

 “The problem is the uncertainty that the trade war process has on business decisions,” said Art Hogan, chief market strategist at National Securities in New York.
 “Without some sort of short-term truce, company spending gets frozen and that’s where it affects the economy and the market.”

-(GRAPHIC: U.S.-China trade war timeline - here)
+(GRAPHIC: U.S.-China trade war timeline - here )

 The tariffs on $156 billion in Chinese imports that could take effect Dec.
 15 are largely on consumer goods, including cellphones, laptop and desktop computers, toys and clothing.